All Episodes

 I just have to take the normal precautions if it does get really bad.

-Thank you very much and I just want to give myself thirty seconds to make a what let's what's essentially a final observation about hurricane coverage, natural disaster coverage.
+And I just want to give myself 30 seconds to make what's essentially a final observation about hurricane coverage, natural disaster coverage, true of networks, true of local stations.

-Any network or any station that really rains it in that sort of follows what Ken seems to want to do is like God stop beating me over the head with a hurricane if they do it less they will lose the weather reputation.
+Any network or any station that really reins it in, that sort of follows what Ken seems to want to do.

 And every station and maybe every network wants the weather reputation.

-So if ever anything's ever bearing down on you, you remember oh channel this or that network gave me twenty five straight hours of coverage and now I need it so that's where I'm going to go.
+So if ever anything's ever bearing down on you, you remember, oh, channel this or that network gave me 25 straight hours of coverage and now I need it.

 And I suppose I kind of understand that.